-For GR-1 and GR-2, in contrast to all other sites, changes in SM apparently exerted a strong influence on R{eco} (see Fig.A1).
-However not in all SM-ranges both high and low T{soil} or T{air} were measured.
-Therefore, R{eco} fluxes during a moisture interval that shows a wide spectrum of soil temperatures, specific for each site (SM{7.5cm} at GR-1: 54% - 61%; at GR-2: 57.5% - 62%), were chosen in which a exponential regression (T{soil} in 5 cm ~ R{eco}) was conducted (blue dots, left graphs, Fig. A1).
-The resulting formula was applied to the T{soil} in 5 cm of the whole SM range, which yielded a simulated set of values for R{eco} if soil moisture did not change.
-This set of values was subtracted from the original flux values, and residuals were utilized for a second, linear regression (residuals ~ SM{7.5cm}, central graphs, Fig. A1) to account for the influence of variable soil moisture on fluxes.
-Huemmrich et al. (2010) observed a similar correlation between soil water regime, soil temperature and soil moisture as proposed here, substantiating the approach.
-For R{eco} estimates at GR-3, UGR-1 and UGR-2, fits were optimal when utilizing air temperatures in combination with an exponential regression, while no significant correlation could be found
+For GR-1 and GR-2, in contrast to all other sites, changes in SM apparently exerted a strong influence on R{eco} (see Fig. B1).
+However, both high and low T{soil} or T{air} were not measured in all SM ranges.
+Therefore, for each site we first selected R{eco} fluxes for a moisture interval that shows a wide spectrum of soil temperatures (SM7.5 cm at GR-1, 54 %-61 %; at GR-2, 57.5 %-62 %).
+Next, an exponential regression ($T{\rm soil}$ at 5 cm $\sim R{\rm eco}$) was fit to the data within this interval (blue dots, left graphs, Fig. B1).
+The resulting formula was applied to the T{soil} at 5 cm of the whole SM range, which yielded a simulated set of values for Reco if soil moisture did not change.
+This set of values was subtracted from the original flux values, and residuals were utilized for a second linear regression (residuals $\sim SM{7.5 \text{ cm}}$, central graphs, Fig. B1) to account for the influence of variable soil moisture on fluxes.
+Huemmrich et al. (2010) observed a similar correlation between the soil water regime, soil temperature and soil moisture to that proposed here, substantiating the approach.
+For Reco estimates at GR-3, UGR-1 and UGR-2, fits were optimal when utilizing air temperatures in combination with an exponential regression, while no significant correlation could be found when trying to explain residuals with SM, thaw depth or other variables (Fig. B2).